 UN-SPIDER and Vulnerability: A natural fit

-Vulnerable populations often suffer most from natural Disaster impacts.
+Vulnerable populations often suffer most from natural disaster impacts.
 UN-SPIDER’s engagement in RIVAF complements the broader goals of the Global Pulse Initiative (formerly known as GIVAS), which was launched by the Secretary General in 2010 to address vulnerable populations in global crises.

 Understanding Poverty Assessment through Disaster Impacts

-Taking into consideration the impacts of the Global Economic Crisis (GEC) on livelihoods in developing countries, and the effects of such impacts in increasing poverty and vulnerability, the UN-SPIDER proposed to Rapid Impact and Vulnerability Analysis Fund (RIVAF) and launched a project entitled: A Visual Analytics Approach to Understanding Poverty Assessment through Disaster Impacts in Latin America and Africa.
+Taking into consideration the impacts of the Global Economic Crisis (GEC) on livelihoods in developing countries, and the effects of such impacts in increasing poverty and vulnerability, UN-SPIDER proposed the Rapid Impact and Vulnerability Analysis Fund (RIVAF) and launched a project entitled: A Visual Analytics Approach to Understanding Poverty Assessment through Disaster Impacts in Latin America and Africa.

 A variety of intertwined factors

 Vulnerability often stems from a wide variety of intertwined factors that make it difficult (if not impossible) to discern the specific effects of one particular factor like the GEC.
 For example, poverty, weak governance, social and armed conflicts, current economic policies, population growth, a lack of awareness regarding vulnerability and its management, and a non-existent culture regarding disaster prevention all are typical factors which enhance vulnerability.

 In developing countries such as Guatemala, it is important to recognize that the levels of poverty and vulnerability are modified by local factors such as unemployment trends and disasters; and by global events such as the food and oil crisis that preceded the global economic crisis of 2008, or the coffee crisis that took place between 2000 and 2002.